sourmash-bio/sourmash_plugin_branchwater/doc/README.md

 ### Running `manysearch`

-The `manysearch` command compares one or more collections of query sketches, and one or more collections of subject sketches.
+The `manysearch` command searches for query sketches (genomes) in one or more collections of subject sketches (metagenomes).
 It is the core command we use for searching petabase-scale databases of metagenomes for contained genomes.